 Here's the reason why you want to stick with a continuous design for the cover spread...

 The Back Cover

 Advice on the back cover:

-- Less is more, there really isn't a ton of space and if you put too much, you will need to shrink it down and small text won't be read.
+- Less is more, there is far less space than you think and if you put too much, you will need to shrink it down and small text won't be read.

-- If you are struggling with it, grab a few books off the shelf and take as a model.
+- If you are struggling with it, grab a few books off the shelf to use as a model.